blwarren/ftrek/README.md

 # 🗺️ ftrek

-A fast and idiomatic Rust utility that visually displays the directory structure of a path.
+A fast Rust utility that visually displays the directory structure of a path.

 ## 🚀 Features